 - Initial central storage for an LP is allocated on logical storage element 0 and any reserved central is allocated on logical storage element 1. - Whenever a load clear or system reset clear is performed on an LP, it forces the reserved central storage element offline.
-This allows z/OS to flag the reserved storage element as reconfigurable to allow it to be later deconfigured from the LP. z/VM provides no facility to deconfigure storage while maintaining normal system operation.
+This allows z/OS and z/VM to flag the reserved storage element as reconfigurable to allow it to be later deconfigured from the LP.
+The z/VM Dynamic Memory Downgrade, introduced with APAR VM66271 to z/VM 7.2, provides the ability to deconfigure storage while maintaining normal system operation.
+See the "Host Storage Planning and Administration" chapter in z/VM CP Planning and Administration, SC24-6271.